-The results can be incredibly rewarding, but great lightning shots aren't usually accidental.
+The results can be incredibly rewarding, but great lightning shots aren't usually accidental; sometimes, it is necessary to take a test shot or even several before choosing the best result.
 This article will give you some pointers to increase your chances of successful – and safe – lightning photography.

 The above heading is not a typo.
 There is nothing more important in taking lightning photos than ensuring your personal safety.
 Let's put that in perspective: a lightning bolt can hold as much as 1 billion volts of potential energy and the air around it can be many times hotter than the surface of the sun.
 Cloud-to-ground strikes can strike the earth anywhere, even arcing miles away from their point of origin.
 As many as 2,000 deaths occur every year from lightning strikes.
 Don't become one of those statistics.

-No matter how tempting it may be, being outside in an electrical storm is risky, and standing next to a metal or carbon-fiber tripod only increases the risk.
-There's no sure way to avoid being struck, but common sense will help.
-If it's raining where you are, you're under the storm and your chances of being struck are greater.
+No matter how tempting it may be, being outside in an electrical storm is risky and standing next to a metal, or carbon-fiber tripod only increases the risk.
+There's no sure way to avoid being struck, but common sense will help make cool lightning pictures and not get hurt in the process.
+If it's raining where you are, you're under the storm, and your chances of being struck are greater.
 If possible, stay indoors.
 A vehicle is a better choice than standing in the open.
 Better yet, stay far away from the storm and increase your chances of capturing some great wide-angle shots.